Calgary-Glenmore: 2009 by-election

 The election was a major test for all the political parties.
 The Liberals under new leader David Swann having taken the reins of the leadership in 2008 were facing their first electoral test.
 The Progressive Conservatives popularity was tested for the first time after winning their massive majority under Premier Ed Stelmach in the 2008 general election.
 The Wildrose Alliance would test their viability as a party in being able to attract enough votes in an urban riding to elect a candidate.

 On election night the results showed a hotly contested race between Hinman and Roberts with Hinman coming out on top by a margin of nearly 300 votes.
 The result was a bitter disappointment for David Swann and the Liberals and would eventually lead him to resign as leader of the Liberal party.
 The Progressive Conservatives finished a distant third for the first time in the riding since 1967 and lost control of the seat they had held since 1969.
 The bottom three candidates barely registered with voters.
 The NDP result was the worst ever result in a Calgary riding since the party was formed and the Social Credit vote continued to decline falling below a percent.

-2012 general election
+2012

-2015 general election
+2015

 The initial result of the 2015 general election was a tie between PC candidate Linda Johnson and NDP candidate Anam Kazim, each with exactly 7,015 votes.
 On May 15, Anam Kazim was declared the winner after a recount.
 On May 22, Johnson requested a judicial recount of the results.
 On June 3, Johnson decided she would not appeal the judicial recount, therefore she conceded and Anam Kazim was announced the winner as the judicial recount found she did indeed win with a razor thin 6 vote margin.
 With the judge's ruling, 3 additional votes were added each to Johnson and Kazim's vote total, however this did not change the outcome of the race.